groundhoggwp/groundhogg/README.txt

 = 1.0.13 =
 * ADDED code to prepare for bounce responses from AWS
 * ADDED new graph for form activity.
+* ADDED Replacement Codes Popup
 * TWEAKED View email in browser now has a shortcode and a specific page to use.
+* TWEAKED the settings page is now much more extendable  for extra plugins.
 * TWEAKED there is now a check to see if a "robot" is submitting form.
 All robots will fail.
-* ADDED Replacement Codes Popup
+* FIXED Form builder was using dropdown shortcode but that shortcode wasn't actually registered...

 = 10.0.12 =
 * ADDED Interactive Broadcast pie chart.